halyD/archimedes/README.md

 # ArchiMEDES

-Architecture for Minimum Energy DNNs at Edge and domain-Specific processing(ArchiMEDES) is a heterogeneous cluster template designed for AR/VR applications.
+Architecture for Minimum Energy DNNs at Edge and domain-specific processing(ArchiMEDES) is a heterogeneous cluster template designed for AR/VR applications.
 The AR/VR applications are still evolving.
 They require DNN acceleration as well as general-purpose DSP computing while constrained by the power and latency budget offered by the AR/VR application.
-ArchiMEDES focuses on concurrent and cooperative execution of DNN and DSP tasks by adding Sepcialization and Flexibility.
+ArchiMEDES focuses on the concurrent and cooperative execution of DNN and DSP tasks by adding Specialization and Flexibility.
-1. Specialization is added by employing hardware acceleration of commonly used DNN inference workloads via a dedicated Neural Engine called NEureka(The name is derived from famous Archimedes quote "Eureka! - I found it").
+1. Specialization is added by employing hardware acceleration of commonly used DNN inference workloads via a dedicated Neural Engine called NEureka(The name is derived from the famous Archimedes quote, "Eureka! - I found it").
 NEureka targets acceleration of 1x1, 3x3 and 3x3 depthwise convolutions - the most commonly used kernels for the State-of-the-Art DNNs.
-NEureka can seamlessly support 2-8bit weights along with 8-bit activations providing an opportunity to reduce the execution cycles and/or memory footprints in lower precision in some kernel execution.
+NEureka can seamlessly support 2-8bit weights along with 8-bit activations, providing an opportunity to reduce the execution cycles and/or memory footprints in lower precision in some kernel executions.
 2. NEureka is integrated with RISC-V DSP cluster derived from  [`PULP`](https://github.com/pulp-platform/pulp) open-source design.
-The RISC-V cores share a tightly coupled data memory(TCDM) along with NEureka.
+The RISC-V cores and NEureka share a tightly coupled data memory(TCDM).
 The RISC-V cores add flexibility to execute general-purpose workloads.
 Additionally, the custom extension enables faster execution of DSP workloads.
 3. A heterogeneous approach is used to share TCDM with RISC-V cores and NEureka through HCI efficiently interconnect in [`HCI` repository](https://github.com/pulp-platform/hci.git).
 Additionally, a tunable knob, MAX_STALL could be exploited to prioritise the memory access from either NEureka or RISC-V, which could help to achieve better performance in latency-sensitive applications.

-This repository is built on the top of [`pulp_cluster`](https://github.com/pulp-platform/pulp_cluster.git)
+This repository is built on top of [`pulp_cluster`](https://github.com/pulp-platform/pulp_cluster.git)

 This repository contains the structure of the cluster subsystem used in PULP chips.
 For more details on the internal architecture, see the